Eghizio/chat-native-gql/README.md

 - Weird GiftedChat behaviour: message display order, not detecting new message on Expo, bug with dates (ex. [issue](https://github.com/FaridSafi/react-native-gifted-chat/issues/1389))
 - Not working  GraphQL subscriptions (probably splitLink issue, because normal queries didn't execute at all)

+The codebase coud use some more refactor and clean up but I was out of time.

 ## Summary
 In summary I enjoyed the project a lot.
 Although it was challenging to complete within 3 days.

-I got the core functionality working (with Auth) after 1.5 day which was.
+I got the core functionality working (with Auth) after 1.5 day.
+The rest of the time I've spent taking care of little things and stylings.

 Surprisingly I was the most productive when implementing Auth screens and logic without the app running.
 After starting the app most of the things worked like a charm (had to make some minor fixes).